addania/coding/src/pages/Publish_your_Gatsby_site_to_GitHubpages.md

 > PLEASE NOTE

-Actually the good practise is to use master branch for pushing my code and to use gh-pages branch for publishing.
-In this guide I made it vice versa
+The good practise is to use master branch for pushing your code and to use gh-pages branch for publishing.

 **Additionally:**